 Alexander enjoyed a passionate life of drinking, womanising and revelling.
 However, he also admonished his friends who sank too much into sloth and luxury.
 He retained an interest in philosophy throughout his life, expressing admiration for philosophers, such as Diogenes of Sinope, even if he didn’t follow their lifestyle.

 For a man seemingly invincible on the battlefield, he ironically died at the early age of 32.
-Alexander’s death came after suffering from a high fever, which lasted for 10 days.
+Alexander’s death came after suffering from a high fever, which lasted for ten days.
 The cause of this fever is much disputed with some historians attributing it to poison, malaria, typhoid fever or other maladies.
-However, this 10 day fever is well documented and it is reported that thousands of members from his army passed by Alexander, whilst he lay in bed.
+However, this 10-day fever is well documented, and it is reported that thousands of members from his army passed by Alexander, while he lay in bed.

 Legacy of Alexander the Great